 More than often a worthy motto for marriage is, ‘couples that have fun together, stay together’.
-People that enjoy each other and have fun together, always want to spend more time with each other.
+People who enjoy each other and have fun together, always want to spend more time with each other.
 Play games!
-Sometimes a stronger bond gets formed when you play games with each other.
+Sometimes a stronger bond gets formed when you do.

-You also need to have a kingdom-focus and a kingdom culture as a shared value.
-Faith in Christ should enhance satisfaction in our relationship.
-As mentioned before, it is not the exterior of a car that matters, but rather the engine.
+As mentioned before, it is not the exterior of a car that matters but rather the engine.
 Avoid the age-old trap of comparison.
 Most likely, your marriage ‘engine’ will come up short when compared to the exterior of someone else’s marriage.
-Bear in mind marriage can also be compared to the hub of a bicycle wheel.
-Many spokes are connected to the hub, spokes such as faith, fun, respect, consideration, love, sex, temperance etc. Altogether these many spokes keep the hub in place.
+Bear in mind that marriage can also be compared to the hub of a bicycle wheel.
+Many spokes are connected to the hub, such as faith, fun, respect, consideration, love, sex, temperance etc. Altogether, these many spokes keep the hub in place.

 “… a worthy motto for marriage is, ‘couples that have fun together, stay together’.”

 I think most of us would agree that the way we deal with conflict within marriage will undoubtedly and significantly affect our relationship.
 What is a fair fight?
 All, if not most, couples disagree and have heated conversations and arguments.
 Words are often used as weapons.